 GAD 230 Typography.
 This course introduces typography as a vital element of visual communications.
 Typographic structure, terminology, expression, and strategy will be explored from the single letterform to an entire page layout.
 This studio course uses both computer and hands on skills to address the effective use of typography.
-Offered Spring.
-3 semester hours.
-Typically offered Spring Term.
+3 semester credit hours.
+Typically offered: spring term.